Binary Iterative Hard Thresholding Converges with Optimal Number of Measurements for 1-Bit Compressed Sensing: Proof of Theorem

 and further define

 for \( \Vec{x}, \Vec{y} \in \R^{n} \) and \( \Coords{J} \subseteq [n] \).
-The first of the two following lemmas provides concentration inequalities related to these functions \( \hA \) and \( \gA \).
-The latter lemma characterizes the number of measurements which lie in an angularly defined subset of \( \R^{n} \).
-Both lemmas are verified in Appendix \ref{outline:normal|>concentration-ineq-pfs}.
+The following three lemmas, whose proofs are deferred to \APPENDIX \ref{outline:normal|>concentration-ineq-pfs}, are instrumental in deriving the RAIC.
+The first of the these lemmas provides concentration inequalities related to these functions \( \hA \) and \( \gA \).
+The second lemma characterizes the number of measurements which lie in an angularly defined, \( 2 \)-dimensional subspace of \( \R^{n} \).
+The third lemma is a corollary to \cite[\COR 3.3]{oymak2015near}, which is stated in the proof of \LEMMA \ref{lemma:technical:concentration-ineq:lbe-local-deviations:union} found in \APPENDIX \ref{outline:normal|>concentration-ineq-pfs}.
+It is related to the stability of binary embeddings of nearby points via Gaussian measurements.
+It should be noted that \cite{friedlander2021nbiht} also used results from \cite{oymak2015near} in their analysis of BIHT.

-\begin{lemma} Fix \( \Variable{\ell}, \Variable{t} > 0 \), \( \Vec{r} \in \{-1,0,1\}^{m} \), and \( \Coords{J} \subseteq [n] \), such that \( \left\| \Vec{r} \right\|_{0} = \Variable{\ell} > 0 \) and \( | \Coords{J} | \leq 2k \).
+\begin{lemma} Fix \( \Variable{\ell}, \Variable{t} > 0 \), \( \Eta \defeq \sqrt{2\pi} \), \EDITX{\( \kO \defeq \min \{ 2k, n \} \),} \( \Vec{r} \in \{-1,0,1\}^{m} \), and \( \Coords{J} \subseteq [n] \), such that \( \left\| \Vec{r} \right\|_{0} = \Variable{\ell} > 0 \) and \( | \Coords{J} | \leq \KO \).
 Let \( ( \Vec{u}, \Vec{v} ) \in \SparseSphereSubspace{k}{n} \times \SparseSphereSubspace{k}{n} \) be an ordered pair of real-valued unit vectors, and define the random variables \( \Vec{R}_{\Vec{u},\Vec{v}} = ( \Vec*{R}_{1;\Vec{u},\Vec{v}}, \dots, \Vec*{R}_{m;\Vec{u},\Vec{v}} ) = \frac{1}{2} ( \sgn( \MeasMat \Vec{u} ) - \sgn( \MeasMat \Vec{v} ) ) \) and \( \RV{L}_{\Vec{u},\Vec{v}} = \left\| \Vec{R}_{\Vec{u},\Vec{v}} \right\|_{0} \), and suppose \( \Vec{R}_{\Vec{u},\Vec{v}} = \Vec{r} \) and \( \RV{L}_{\Vec{u},\Vec{v}} = \Variable{\ell} \).
-Then, conditioned on \( \Vec{R}_{\Vec{u},\Vec{v}} = \Vec{r} \) and \( \RV{L}_{\Vec{u},\Vec{v}} = \Variable{\ell} \), the following concentration inequalities hold.
+Then, conditioned on \ORIG{\( \Vec{R}_{\Vec{u},\Vec{v}} = \Vec{r} \) and} \( \RV{L}_{\Vec{u},\Vec{v}} = \Variable{\ell} \), the following concentration inequalities hold.